eileenwang1/Python-Prolog-Interpreter/README.md

-# April 19 update
-add graph data structure in html parser
-## todo:
-- check the correctness of the tree for test3
-- make the plotted tree prettier
-- proof: disjunctive normal form in a graph?
-# April 11 update
-Draw the search tree for variable mappings following a sequence of rules in the database.
+This project trackes the search tree that the python prolog interpreter searches for solutions.
+From the search tree, it construct a proof tree and a formal proof for each step of the search.

-## Tree
+## Search Tree
 ```prolog
 sibling(X, Y) :- parent_child(Z, X), parent_child(Z, Y).
 parent_child( tom_smith, mary ).